 Serum IgG, IgM and ALT following Hepatitis A virus infection

 Although HAV is excreted in the feces towards the end of the incubation period, specific diagnosis is made by the detection of HAV-specificIgM antibodies in the blood.[10]
 IgM antibody is only present in the blood following an acute hepatitis A infection.
 It is detectable from one to two weeks after the initial infection and persists for up to 14 weeks.
 The presence of IgG antibody in the blood means that the acute stage of the illness is past and the person is immune to further infection.
 IgG antibody to HAV is also found in the blood following vaccination and tests for immunity to the virus are based on the detection of this antibody.
+During the acute stage of the infection, the liver enzyme alanine transferase (ALT) is present in the blood at levels much higher than is normal.
+The enzyme comes from the liver cells that have been damaged by the virus.
+Hepatitis A virus is present in the blood, (viremia), and feces of infected people up to two weeks before clinical illness develops.

 Treatment